YuliyaNemchyonok/FlinkIntroduction/README.md

-# FlinkIntroduction
+# Flink Introduction
-Simple flink process function project
+This is an example of flink process function application